alima-webdev/anki-card-viewer/README.md

 ## 📫 Feedback & Contributions

 Feedback, issues, and contributions are welcome!
 Feel free to open an [issue](#) or submit a pull request.

----

-© 2025 Alex Lima
-Not affiliated with or endorsed by Anki.